fightforthefuture/votebot-www/app/_states/wi.md

 * A bank statement, a paycheck, a check or other government-issued document

 ### Send the form
-* Your completed form must be postmarked by *Oct 19* and mailed to your [municipal clerk’s office](https://myvote.wi.gov/en-US/MyMunicipalClerk)
+* Your completed form must be postmarked by 20 days before Election Day and mailed to your [municipal clerk’s office](https://myvote.wi.gov/en-US/MyMunicipalClerk)
 * Or register in person on Election Day at [your polling place](https://gttp.votinginfoproject.org)

 ## Check Your Registration